xrysamuel/CS2305-ArchLab/Transpose/report.md

 In this version of matrix transpose implementation, we first declare an array in Shared Memory.
 This array is shared among threads within a thread block and has the same lifespan as the block.

-Blocked matrix transpose is based on the mathematical fact that if a matrix can be blocked as $A = (A_{ij})$, its transpose is $A^T = (A^T_{ji})$.
-Each thread block loads a blocked portion of the input matrix from Global Memory into Shared Memory and writes back this blocked portion in the order of the transpose to the corresponding position in the output matrix in Global Memory.
+Blocked matrix transpose hinges on the mathematical fact that if a matrix can be blocked as $A = (A_{ij})$, its transpose is $A^T = (A^T_{ji})$.
+Each thread block loads a submatrix from Global Memory into Shared Memory and writes back this submatrix in transposed order to the corresponding position in the output matrix in Global Memory.
 It is important to insert `__syncthreads();` after loading into Shared Memory to ensure that all threads in the block have finished loading before proceeding to the write-back operation.

-This approach ensures that the block's access to Global Memory is localized.
+This approach localizes the block's access to Global Memory.

 ### 1.4 Considering Bank Conflicts

-For a Shared Memory space with $32 \times 32$ elements, all elements in a column are mapped to the same bank, resulting in bank conflicts: reading a column data causes 32-way bank conflicts.
+In a Shared Memory space with $32 \times 32$ elements, all elements in a column are mapped to the same bank, leading to bank conflicts where reading a column triggers 32-way conflicts.
 To avoid this, we can increase the number of columns in the Shared Memory space from 32 to 33, so that the elements in a column will not reside in the same bank.

-However, we adopt an alternative approach to avoid having the same column data in the same bank by staggering the elements in the same column.
+Alternatively, we opt for a different tactic to prevent column elements from sharing a bank without using redundant storage:

 ```c
 template <int BLOCK_SIZE>